Boost Sales Growth: 3 Proven Strategies for Industrial Distributors

 1. Drive Focus on New Logo Acquisition

-• Deploy Hunters: Introducing dedicated hunters whose sole focus is on landing new accounts can be a game-changer.
-These specialists are responsible for identifying and breaking into new accounts while account managers continue to nurture existing ones.
-Defining clear role responsibilities and rules of engagement is crucial to ensuring a seamless customer experience and maximizing the effectiveness of the dual-pronged coverage approach.
+• Deploy Hunters: Introducing dedicated hunters whose sole focus is landing new accounts can be a game-changer.
+These specialists identify and break into new accounts while account managers nurture existing ones.
+Clear role responsibilities and rules of engagement ensure a seamless customer experience and maximize the effectiveness of this dual-pronged approach.

-• Offload Sales Support Activities: By identifying and offloading non-selling activities from the core sales role, organizations can free up valuable time for sellers to concentrate on pursuing new business opportunities.
-Understanding how salespeople allocate their time between high-value account development and other activities helps identify tasks that can be delegated to other resources without compromising existing account expansion and retention.
+• Offload Sales Support Activities: By offloading non-selling activities from the core sales role, organizations free up valuable time for sellers to pursue new business opportunities.
+Understanding how salespeople allocate their time helps identify tasks that can be delegated without compromising existing account expansion and retention.

-Regardless of the chosen approach, aligning performance management tools, such as sales compensation plans, with the desired seller behavior is vital to driving success in new logo acquisition.
+Aligning performance management tools, such as sales compensation plans, with desired seller behavior is vital for driving success in new logo acquisition.

+Distributor salespeople often spend too much time on a few major accounts, neglecting other significant growth opportunities.
 To rectify this, distributors should focus on data-driven insights for prioritizing accounts.
-Organizations can estimate account potential and effectively segment accounts by analyzing data inputs like cross-selling opportunities and firmographics.
-Armed with this information, sellers can focus their efforts on high-potential accounts, while coaching and management cadence reviews can help drive progress on account plans for target accounts.
+By analyzing data inputs like cross-selling opportunities and firmographics, organizations can estimate account potential and segment accounts effectively.
+This helps sellers focus on high-potential accounts, while coaching and management cadence reviews drive progress on account plans.

 Next Steps